shnhj/building/ontology/schema.org.md

 ## Example of term

+- Enhancing energy management at district and building levels via an EM-KPI ontology
 	- Event
 	- Postal Address